-Each year thousands of people ask themselves the same question: when is the best time to visit the Keukenhof Gardens in the Netherlands?
-The reason for this is that the answer changes every year and depends almost entirely on Mother Nature.
+Each year thousands of people ask themselves the same question: when is the best time to visit Keukenhof Gardens in the Netherlands?
+The reason for this is that the best time to visit Keukenhof Park changes every year and depends almost entirely on Mother Nature.

-The Keukenhof Gardens are only open to the public eight weeks a year.
-In 2017, the opening dates are from March 23 until May 21.
+The Keukenhof Gardens are only open to the public a few weeks a year.
+In 2018, the opening dates are from March 22 until May 13.
 During that period, the gardens are open every day of the week, each time from 8 am to 7.30 pm.

-I visited the Keukenhof Gardens on a day trip from Amsterdam with Viator in 2015 and I got to see them from the sky.
+I visited the Keukenhof Park on a day trip from Amsterdam and I got to see them from the sky.
 Well, kind of, as not everything went as planned… but I’ll tell you all about that later in this post.

 Keukenhof is located in Lisse in the Netherlands, about a 30-minute drive from Amsterdam.
 It’s a 32-hectare park – the biggest flower gardens in the world – where gardeners plant around 7 million bulbs of 800 tulip varieties and other flowers each year.
 The planting takes around three months, which is longer than the time the park is open, and all the bulbs are delivered for free by Dutch bulb farmers.

 Keukenhof looks different every year and some the flower designs in the park clearly depend on the theme of the year.
-In 2014 the theme was “Holland”, in 2015 it was “van Gogh”, with a 250 m² portrait of the artists made from thousands of tulips, and in 2017 it’s “Dutch Design”.
+In 2018, the theme is “Romance in Flowers”.

-The Gardens expected around 800,000 visitors from 100 different countries in 2015 and so you can imagine I was a bit worried that it would be too crowded at Keukenhof to really enjoy the flowers.
+The Gardens get around 800,000 visitors from 100 different countries every year, so you can imagine I was a bit worried that it would be too crowded at Keukenhof to really enjoy the flowers.

-I think I somehow got “lucky” as last Saturday was the worst day in terms of the weather of the entire week.
+I think I somehow got “lucky” as it was awful weather the start of the day I went.
 When we arrived by bus from Amsterdam, it was even raining.
 Luckily, there are also three indoor flower shows at Keukenhof and one indoor exhibition.
 Hoping that the rain would later pass, that’s where I headed first.

-The last pavilion with a flower show in 2015 is the Beatrix Pavilion.
+The last pavilion with a flower show is the Beatrix Pavilion.
 Are you noticing a theme here?
 That’s right, all pavilions carry the name of a member of the Dutch royal family.

 I thought the Beatrix flower show was the fanciest, with lots of decorative materials and beautiful orchids.